 Not the Fall That Kills You: Played straight for the most part, except for one instance where the Hulk rescues a falling Iron Man by sliding down a building to slow his fall, then sliding several hundred yards down the street before finally coming to a stop.
 He then just drops Iron Man on the ground.

+Nuke 'em: Zigzag'ed.
 The World Security Council's solution to the alien threat is to target Manhattan with a nuclear missile.
 Nick Fury mentions how monumentally stupid it is.
 And yet, it's the nuke, not a superpower or heroic punch that annihilates the Chitauri fleet once Iron Man throws it at the command ship.

 Obfuscating Stupidity: Black Widow was introduced during an interrogation with a Russian mobster type who calls her "just another pretty face" while she manipulates information out of him by pretending to be a naive prisoner.
 She later uses a similar interrogation technique on Loki, playing up her vulnerability until he feels the need to threaten her and reveal something of his plan.

 Obvious Stunt Double: Near the start of the film, the Black Widow is being awesome.
 Only, Scarlett Johansson isn't.
 It's a really buff dude in a ginger wig.
 Usually, you'd be too enthralled by the fact they're flipping around strapped to a chair, but the lack of boobs, change in hair color and the actress' weight in additional muscle makes it a bit obvious.

 Odd Friendship: Pretty much any pairing minus Black Widow and Hawkeye, but who does Tony actually get along with first?
 Banner.
 It helps that Banner "speaks English".

 Natasha's reaction when she realizes that she's been tasked with recruiting The Hulk.

 Natasha: Bozhe moi... note Russian for "Oh my God"